941design/podsink/README.md

 ### Discovery & Subscription Management

-- `search <query>` - Search for podcasts using iTunes API (interactive results support subscribing/unsubscribing)
+- `search` - Enter search mode with `search>` prompt; type query and press Enter to search for podcasts using iTunes API (interactive results support subscribing/unsubscribing)
 - `list subscriptions` - Browse all subscriptions in the interactive list (unsubscribe directly or open details)

 ### Episode Management